scannillo/portfolio/README.md

 - Date: 3/14/2018
 - What: iOS app to create and store musician profiles based in Chicago, IL
-- Description: The first part of a potential long-term personal project.
-The goal of the project is to connect musicians, show bookers, and artists alike in the Chicago DIY Music scene.
-This phase of the app focused on the creation of and presentation of musician profiles (including a user profile image, sound description, bio, and in-app song via Soundcloud) in an iPhone compatible app.
+- Description: The D.I.CHI app is built for the DIY Musician based in Chicago, IL.
+This app provides a one-stop-shop for listening to and communicating with the ever-growing plethora of talented musicians in the windy city.
+With the ability to showcase a song from Soundcloud, to create a succinct musician profile,  and to chat in real time, musicians and fans alike are able to stay up to date on the endless stylings of Chicago’s most talented locals.
-- **Tools used**: Firebase, Firebase/Storage, CocoaPods, Alamofire, Custom Splashscreen, custom design/graphics, Auto-layout, UINavigationControllers, UITableViewControllers, UITabBarControllers, Network activity indication, Network connection indication, Network post/fetch procedures
+- **Tools used**: Firebase, Firebase/Storage, Facebook SDK, CocoaPods, Alamofire, Custom Splashscreen, custom design/graphics, Auto-layout, SideMenu (Hamburger), UINavigationControllers, UITableViewControllers, UITabBarControllers, Network activity indication, Network connection indication, Network post/fetch procedures

 - <img src="/images/simulator_front.png?raw=true" height="245px" width="138px" > <img src="/images/simulator_table.png?raw=true" height="245px" width="138px" > <img src="/images/simulator_profile.png?raw=true" height="245px" width="138px" > <img src="/images/simulator_edit.png?raw=true" height="245px" width="138px" > <img src="/images/simulator_message.png?raw=true" height="245px" width="138px" >